 Master Courses allow you to manage content for multiple courses in one central location.
 Save time by setting up your Master and Derivative courses so you can copy between sections, terms, and school years.
+Please note that due dates for Traditional (Range) courses do not copy down to course copies, so you must enter due dates for each individual course.

 This diagram illustrates the basic relationships between a Master Course and the various types of copies you can create from it.